cits3007/cits3007.github.io/assets/labs/lab04.md

-[^safety]: This program does not validate its input, and makes use of the `system()` function -- but it's assumed you are the only person using the program, and can tolerate the risk.
+[^safety]: This program does not validate its input, and makes use of the `system()` function -- but it's assumed you are the only person using the program, are not running it on a sensitive system, and can tolerate the risk.

-2. Create a file called "myfile" using the `dd` program:[^dd]
+2. Check your current disk usage, using the command `df -h .`.

+    You should see something like the following output (it may vary somewhat depending on what virtualisation software you're using, and how much of the filesystem you've already used):

     ```bash
+    $ df -h .
+    Filesystem      Size  Used Avail Use% Mounted on
+    /dev/vda3       124G  4.4G  111G   5% /
+    ```

+    This tells us that the filesystem has a capacity of 124&thinsp;GB, and that 4.4&thinsp;GB worth of files already exist.

+3. Create a file called "myfile" using the `dd` program:[^dd]

+    ```bash
     echo hello world > myfile
-    # append 1GB of zeros to the file - may take a minute to run
+    # append 2GB of zeros to the file - may take a minute to run
-    dd status=progress oflag=append conv=notrunc if=/dev/zero bs=1M of=myfile count=1024
+    dd status=progress oflag=append conv=notrunc if=/dev/zero bs=1M of=myfile count=2048
     ```

 [^dd]: (See `man dd` for details of the `dd` command, which is used for